xxfoundation/elixxir-gateway/README.md

 listeningAddress: ""

 # The public IPv4 address of the Gateway, as reported to the network, to be
-# used instead of dynamically looking up Gateway's own IP address.
-If a port
+# used instead of dynamically looking up Gateway's own IP address via pinging
-# is not included, then the port from the port flag is used instead.
+# external services.
+If a port is not included, then the port from the port flag
+# is used instead.
 overridePublicIP: ""

 # The IP address of the Node that the Gateway communicates with.
 Expects an IPv4
 # address with a port.
 (Required)
-nodeAddress: "0.0.0.128:11420"
+nodeAddress: "0.0.0.0:11420"

 # Path to where the identity file (IDF) is saved.
 The IDF stores the Gateway's
 # Node's network identity.
 This is used by the wrapper management script.